timothee-haudebourg/generic-json/README.md

 }
 ```

 In the same way, this crate also defines a `ValueMut` type for mutable references.
 This allows each implementor to have their own inner representation of values while allowing interoperability.

+### Trait aliases

+When the `nightly` feature is enabled,
+this crate also defines some trait aliases that define common
+requirements for JSON data types.
+For instance the `JsonClone` trait alias ensures that every component
+of the JSON value implements `Clone`.

 ## License